femou1/pb-handbooks/pbst_handbook.md

 [/details]

-[details="Cross KOS"]
+[details="Cross Kill-on-Sight"]

 During events, anyone put on KOS for PET are also automatically on KOS for PBST unless the KOS is deliberately removed for PBST by an Elite Tier+.
 This mechanic is called a Cross KOS.
 Conversely, during events, anyone put on PBST KOS is also on PET KOS by default.

-PET Elite Respondent+ cannot call a Cross-KOS if they are attending as PBST and are not Elite Tier+ in PBST, and PBST Elite Tier+ cannot do the same as on-duty PET if they are not Elite Respondent+ in PET.
+PET Lieutenants+ cannot call a Cross-KOS if they are attending as PBST and are not Elite Tier+ in PBST, and PBST Elite Tier+ cannot do the same as on-duty PET if they are not PET Lieutenants+ in PET.

 [/details]

 [details="Automatic Restriction"]

-During the e-coolant phase, PBST can tell people to leave after giving them a single warning if they want to.
-If the warning is not followed, the visitor is free to be killed.

-The warning must be directed at a specific person/group of people as any other warning would.
-In effect, this is an automatic authorization for a room restriction.

-You may choose not to ask neutrals in e-coolant to leave if you believe they pose no risk, however, don't obstruct fellow PBST members if they choose to do so otherwise.
+During the e-coolant phase, PBST can kill visitors inside e-coolant at will.
+You may choose to not kill neutrals in e-coolant if you believe they pose no risk, however, don’t obstruct fellow PBST members if they choose to do otherwise.

+During an on‑going missile event, the Satellite Uplink/Control room is automatically room‑restricted whenever an official event is active (PBST patrols, Raid Responses, or PET Patrol Support).

 [/details]